betotto/blog/_posts/2017-12-20-configuring-database.md

 - Format input/output data.
 - Validate input/output data.

-Each controller function can execute database querys, consume external services or apply any logic required to generate the output, a controller can call other controllers only of the same module.
+Each controller function can execute database queries, consume external services or apply any logic required to generate the output, a controller can call other controllers only of the same module.
 Once we have the output required, the router will send the output to the client.

 ## Configuring database

-One of the greatest things in fastify are the plugins, it allows us to easily share objects or data between endpoints, we will have a module called database with all the querys of the application and the MySQL plugin.
+One of the greatest things in fastify are the plugins, it allows us to easily share objects or data between endpoints, we will have a module called database with all the queries of the application and the MySQL plugin.

 1. Add MySQL parameters